insideout10/wordlift-docs/docs/analysis.rst

 	Annotations are saved when a blog post or a page is published.
 The annotations and the data related to each entity being annotated remain in *draft* untill the post or page is published.

-Once I click the "Publish" button to go live with my post, data is saved in WordPress and a new box appears in the editing screen showing the related entities of the blog post.
+Once I click the "Publish" button to go live with my post, data is saved in WordPress and a new box appears in the editing screen showing the `related entities <key-concepts.html#related-entities>`_  of the blog post.

 .. image:: /images/wordlift-content-analysis-related-entities.png